edterbak/NodeRed_Heishamon_control/HomeAssistant/README.md

 ## configuration.yaml </br>
-example code to put in configuration.yaml to add a climate entity for use in NodeRED
+example code to put in configuration.yaml to add a climate entity for use in NodeRED </br>
+Carefull: Do NOT replace existing configuration.yaml with this one!